mridul1024/mridul1024/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on ...Android SDK
+- 🌱 I’m currently learning ...to use HILT coupled with Room, Retrofit and Flows
+- 👯 I’m looking to collaborate on ...Native Android development projects
+- 🤔 I’m looking for help with ...Android UI design and animation
+- 💬 Ask me about ...stuff related to Java/Kotlin/MVVM/MVP/Room/HILT/Retrofit/Flows/Rxjava
+- 📫 How to reach me: ... (mridul1024.github.io)
 <!--
 **mridul1024/mridul1024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.